openedx/edx-documentation/en_us/xblock-tutorial/source/overview/introduction.rst

 Overview
 ***************

-The XBlock specification is a component architecture developped by edX to make it easier to create new online educational experiences.
-While it was created by an organization with a focus in education, the technology has applications for any web app that needs to use multiple independent components that are displayed on a single web page.
+The XBlock specification is a component architecture designed to make it easier to create new online educational experiences.
+XBlock was developed by edX, which has a focus in education, but the technology can be used in web applications that need to use multiple independent components and display those components on a single web page.

+An XBlock developer
-From edX's perspective, an XBlock developer does not need to download and run the entire edx-platform developer stack or to know anything about the technolgies that edX uses provide the XBlock runtime.
+does not need to download and run the entire edx-platform developer stack or to know anything about the technolgies that edX uses provide the XBlock runtime.
 Instead, XBlock developers writing with edX in mind can work from the